 Nyad claims to be the first woman to have swum around Manhatten, but she is the seventh, a fact of which she is well aware.
 Timeline:

-- 1978—In her book OTHER SHORES, Nyad acknowledges the first and fifth woman to swim around the island and alludes to the others.
+- 1978—In her book Other Shores, Nyad acknowledges the first and sixth woman to swim around the island and alludes to the others.

 - 2011—CNN investigates and Nyad comes clean…sort of.